How to Use mkdir, touch, and echo - Create Files in Linux

 Challenge 1: Create a Practice Directory and Navigate Into It

-Task: Create a directory called "my-project", navigate into it, and confirm your current location.
+Task: Create a directory called "my-project".
+Move into it, then show your current location.

 $ mkdir my-project